 VCSU's mission documents were reviewed and updated in 2002-2003, when the institution's shared presidency with Mayville State University was dissolved.
 The University's mission, vision, and purposes are posted on the website, the University Catalog, and a variety of other documents used by students and employees.

-The mission and vision articulate ideas central to the thinking of the University, with a focus on teaching and learning.
+Strengths: The mission and vision articulate ideas central to the thinking of the University, with a focus on teaching and learning.
 The mission and vision are closely aligned with those of the North Dakota University System.

-, several new articulations, enrollment growth, and the new science building) have helped energize the campus to look forward, think creatively, and build on success.
+New Initiatives: The new strategic plan, VCSU 2015 strategic plan, VCSU 2015, was implemented in Fall 2010.
+Its goals and successful early implementation of several significant initiatives (the Learning Center, The Great Plains STEM Education Center, The Prairie Waters Education and Research Center, several new articulations, enrollment growth, and the new science building) have helped energize the campus to look forward, think creatively, and build on success.

-The successful implementation of the new, five-year strategic plan (described in chapter 5), and the increased efforts by faculty and staff to develop department or program level strategic plans that work in tandem with the campus-wide plan (also described in chapter 5) will provide momentum for reviewing the campus mission and vision statements, which has not undergone campus review since 2003.
+Challenges: The successful implementation of the new, five-year strategic plan (described in chapter 5), and the increased efforts by faculty and staff to develop department or program level strategic plans that work in tandem with the campus-wide plan (also described in chapter 5) will provide momentum for reviewing the campus mission and vision statements, which has not undergone campus review since 2003.
 This review will allow for reflection, revisioning, and reaffirmation by all constituencies of the University's values and direction.